KibaeKim/SectorTradingAlgorithm/README.md

 Performance on the worst trading day -2.685867256574796%

-This algorithm ended up losing money over the time period.
+This algorithm ended up losing money over the time period (-0.0098%).
 Honestly I thought it would do much worse, considering the SPY index went from $422.59 to $440.04 over the same period (+4.129%).